 – Timeframe for Air Drying

-Woodworkers should take into account the type of wood and local climate when estimating the air drying period.
+Woodworkers should consider the type of wood and local climate when estimating the air drying period.

 – Safety Practices